Goodwood, Queensland: Education

 Goodwood State School is a government primary (Prep-6) school for boys and girls at 1802 Goodwood Road (25.1455°S 152.3845°E).
 In 2018, the school had an enrolment of 45 students with 3 teachers (2 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

+As Goodwood State School is located in the south of the locality, Alloway State School in Alloway to the north also serves the locality.
+The nearest government secondary schools are Isis District State High School in Childers to the south-west and Bundaberg State High School in Bundaberg South.
+There are also a number of non-government schools in Bundaberg and Childers.